1989 NBA Finals: Game 4

 With the Lakers' backs to the wall, coach Pat Riley admonished key offensive player James Worthy to step up his game.
 Worthy responded with a championship effort of 40 points on 17-of-26 field-goal shooting with Rick Mahorn in his face every step of the way.
 The Forum crowd was also anticipating Kareem Abdul-Jabbar's possible curtain call.
 During the pregame warmups and introductions, Kareem received several ovations.

 With Worthy playing out of his mind, the Lakers took a 35–23 lead at the end of the first period.
 Despite trouble at the free-throw line (11 missed), the Pistons began to claw back as Los Angeles led 55–49 at intermission.

 The Pistons started fast in the third quarter, beginning with a three-point basket by Bill Laimbeer.
 Mahorn then scored four quick points, and the Pistons took a 59–58 lead moments later.
 Dumars hit a driving bank shot, drew the foul and made the free throw, giving him 19 points on the evening.
 Mahorn followed that with another bucket and the Lakers called timeout.
 Worthy led the Lakers back into a 78–76 lead at the end of the third, but they knew the Pistons were coming on.

 The Pistons took control of the game in the fourth, with James Edwards scoring particularly well.
 With 3:23 left and the Pistons leading 100–94, the crowd rose to a standing ovation as Kareem Abdul-Jabbar left the game.
 For the next two minutes, it seemed nobody wanted to hit a shot.
 Abdul-Jabbar reentered the game and spun and hit a bank shot with 1:37 left, his last two NBA points, cutting the Pistons' margin to 100–96.
 Kareem went out of the game with 47 seconds remaining amid thunderous applause.

 Laimbeer hit a jumper at the 28-second mark, and the Pistons began celebrating.
 Riley sent Abdul-Jabbar back in after the timeout, but Michael Cooper missed a three-pointer and Isiah Thomas was fouled.
 Riley then sent Orlando Woolridge in for Abdul-Jabbar, this time for good, prompting a standing ovation from the crowd and acknowledgment from the players on both the Lakers and, in a rare show of sportsmanship, the Pistons.
 Thomas then hit the foul shots, closing out the 105–97 win and the championship.
-Dumars was named Finals MVP.
+With Magic Johnson and Byron Scott sidelined by injuries, the Lakers were unable to contain the Pistons, who completed the sweep with a 105–97 win.
+Dumars was named Finals MVP after averaging 27.3 points per game during the series.

+The Pistons won the series 4–0, capturing their first NBA championship.
 This was the first NBA Finals that ended in a four-game sweep since the Finals went to the 2–3–2 format in 1985.